 These areas of our lives are not empty because even without the house ruler, or the aspects to it, or the transits, or whatever, we still have the sign to describe how we approach that area of our lives.
 That is all a sign is.
 A description.
 And a sign shows how we would approach that area of our lives, but also how we might see it, or what we might want out of it.
 These are things that you may want to reflect on.
 Even if you understand rulerships and the connection of it to the houses, this may be a good exercise to be really honest with yourself with.
 What does that area of your life mean for you?
 How important is it to you, really?
 What are some steps you can taking in working towards these goals?

 My ninth house is in Cancer.
 It’s completely empty.
 And it’s my goal to live abroad one day.
 In fact, I find solace in the idea of finding a home (Cancerian themes) abroad (ninth house themes).
-In fact, I often think I might feel more at home and comfortable (again, Cancer themes), abroad.
-It’s all in how you look at it.
+Astrology, like life, is all in how you look at it.

 Abby